flaviarodrigues2/llms-misinformation-analysis-pt/README.md

 - **Linguistic Analysis Tools**:
   - [LIWC] for psychological and stylistic categories
+    - This project uses the [LIWC2015 Portuguese dictionary](https://github.com/LaCAfe/LIWC2015pt).
+    - The dictionary file itself is not included in this repository.
+Users must download it from the official source and update the path in the code.
   - [SAGE] for sparse additive generative modeling

 - **Detection Evaluation**:
   - Tested a pre-trained misinformation classifier on both human and AI-generated content.